770120041/MyBlog/_posts/2020-3-18-internview-AmazonBQ.md

 a)        Tell me a time when you helped a peer / other
 b)        Tell me a time when you lead a team to achieve
 c)        Tell me a time when you earned trust of others

 d)        Tell me a time when you motivated others

 e)        Tell me a time when you persuaded someone to do something

 f)        Tell me a time when you showed leadership
 g)        Tell me about a time when you had to deal with a poor performer on your team.

+Let me talk about a team project I worked on univeristy.
+The project was about using Unity to design a 3D game.
+So we have 3 members in a team and since I have played some video games before and I have some ideas about design the game, so I was the team leader.

+The first we do is of course learning unity, but one of our team members is also taking other courses so he is very busy working on projects.
+And later are we assign the tasks for each other, he is responsible for the nagivation of the game, but laterwe found that he can't finish the tasks time.

+So the first thing I do is to talk with him to understand if he knows how to use unity and also investigate if this issues is hard solve.
+And after understanding her situation that he is very busy, we schedueled some time to work together so I can guide him how to use the features of unity and also we worked togerther to help him to understand the fram

 h)        Tell me about a time when you had to convince your team on some design decision.

+Qt and Java Script

 Hackathon.
 Python script.

 Spend some time for tooling is definitely helpful because the more automate the process .the better result we can achieve.
 It was actually a webpage built by one of a start up company, and we found that the sumbition and the received part is actually a json file.
 But like the most difficult part is actually the authentication of the website.